Los Choneros: Drug trafficking, extortion, and kidnappings

+Arms trafficking

 The rise in illegal arms trafficking has led to a sharp increase in violent deaths, giving Ecuador the highest murder rate in the Americas in 2023.
 Many of these killings are linked to clashes between organized crime groups.
 In an attempt to slow the rise of illegal arms trafficking, the Ecuadorian government has loosened gun ownership restrictions, but crime has continued.
 Decree 707 is responsible for this as it allows for civilians to carry weapons.

-- Influence in prisons and prison riots
+Influence in prisons and prison riots

-Raquina, a notorious leader of the Choneros gang, has been able to take over Ecuadorian prisons through murdering other high profile criminals, creating alliances with other criminals, and recruiting new members to the Los Choneros gang.
+Rasquina, a notorious leader of the Choneros gang, has been able to take over Ecuadorian prisons through murdering other high profile criminals, creating alliances with other criminals, and recruiting new members to the Los Choneros gang.
 There is also a presence of murder-for-hire rings with access to high-powered weapons, and prisons have become a breeding ground for the expansion of organized crime.

-- Violence against civilians and law enforcement
+Violence against civilians and law enforcement

-Criminal groups such as the Choneros gang have been able to use corruption and violence to insert themselves into Ecuadorian politics, such as the assassinations of political candidates and coercion in order to gain protection from officials and take over government structures.
+Criminal groups such as the Choneros have been able to use corruption and violence to insert themselves into Ecuadorian politics, such as the assassinations of political candidates and coercion in order to gain protection from officials and take over government structures.